centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/base-generic.md

 ## Prerequisites

-This Monitoring Connector has no specific prerequisites, providing all basic templates required for monitoring.
-However, it is necessary to have Nagios'ICMP check.
+This Monitoring Connector has no specific prerequisites except the Nagios ICMP plugin, which is installed by default on Centreon servers.

 ## Using the monitoring connector